JLiu920/NECEGCN/README.md

 The datasets used in this paper are available at the following links:

-NTU-RGB+D & NTU-RGB+D 120 (According to the dataset authors’ requirements, users need to submit a request through the website with personal information verification in order to access both datasets for free.): https://rose1.ntu.edu.sg/dataset/actionRecognition/
+NTU-RGB+D & NTU-RGB+D 120 (According to the dataset authors’ requirements, readers need to submit a request through the website and complete personal information verification before accessing both datasets.
+The detailed download procedure can be found on the dataset website under “3.
+How to Download Datasets”): https://rose1.ntu.edu.sg/dataset/actionRecognition/

 SBU: http://vision.cs.stonybrook.edu/~kiwon/Datasets/SBU_Kinect_Interactions/README.txt